fpun/chraas/README.md

 ```
 Make a copy of .env.template and rename it .env

-Default configuration can be overriden on the .env config file, in particular to **set an api key to protect the server in production**.
+Default configuration can be overriden on the .env config file, in particular to **set an api key to secure the server in production**.

 A docker image can be built by running
 ```sh